nastanford/SynFilter/xfiles/readme.txt

 Used only for backwards compatability incase of issues with future DLL and Launcher issues.

-Do not use or files found in this folder!
+Do not use files found in this folder!